Amarjeet Sohi elected Edmonton's 36th mayor, 4 incumbent councillors defeated

 Before Monday night, 62 out of 65 incumbents, or about 95 per cent, had been re-elected as mayor or councillor in Edmonton over the last seven elections going back to 1998.

-The closest race of the night was in the open ward of Ipiihkoohkanipiaohtsi where Jennifer Rice squeaked out a 39-vote victory over Rhiannon Hoyle.
+The closest race of the night was in the open ward of Ipiihkoohkanipiaohtsi where Jennifer Rice held a 39-vote lead over Rhiannon Hoyle at the end of Monday night.

+Edmonton Elections said Monday that there a number of outstanding special ballots still to be counted.

 Ashley Salvador in Métis, Michael Janz in papastew and Keren Tang in Karhiio round out the newcomers to council.